DataDog/dd-mobile-bridge/API_REFERENCE.md

     - `key`: The resource unique key identifier.
     - `method`: The resource method (GET, POST, …).
     - `url`: The resource url.
-    - `timestampMs`: The timestamp when the resource started (in milliseconds).
+    - `timestampMs`: Optional.
+The timestamp when the resource started (in milliseconds).
+If not provided, current timestamp will be used.
-    - `context`: The additional context to send.
+    - `context`: Optional.
+The additional context to send.

 - `stopResource(key: string, statusCode: long, kind: string, timestampMs: long, context: map)`